Help & Answers

 Yes.
 All new accounts start with 25,000 free credits — enough to generate an outline, create a cover, and draft your first few chapters, with no credit card required.
 When you are ready for more capacity, you can upgrade to a paid plan.

 Credits are the currency BookBud uses for AI generation tasks — outlines, chapters, covers, and section images each consume a small number of credits.
-Paid plans include a monthly credit allocation that refreshes with each billing cycle.
-Your current balance is always visible on your dashboard.
+Subscription credits (the monthly allocation on paid plans) reset at the start of each billing cycle and do not roll over.
+One-time credits — such as the 25,000 signup bonus, the Finish Your Book credit pack, or promotional grants — never expire and stay in your account until spent.
+Your current balance and a full usage history are always available on your dashboard.

 BookBud.ai has three paid plans: Starter at $19 per month (up to 3 books per month), Publisher Basic at $49 per month (up to 15 books), and Pro at $99 per month (up to 50 books).
 Annual billing is also available at a discounted rate.
 You can compare plans and subscribe from the Pricing page.